empathy-mp3/Wayward-Witches/unlock_groups.md

-TzufRougelike (HK): change `RandomizeNail` to `false` TzufRougelike (SM): change `morph_placement` to `early` TzufRougelike (OOT): change `open_kakariko` to `open` TzufRougelike (LTTP): "Bug Net": 1 jf-rogue (RL): "Slayer Blueprints" jf-rogue (RL): "Vault Runes" jf-rogue (RL): change `new_game_plus: new_game_plus` weight to 0 [force this to be near the end of the skill tree]
+TzufRougelike (HK): change `RandomizeNail` to `false` TzufRougelike (SM): change `morph_placement` to `early` TzufRougelike (OOT): change `open_kakariko` to `open` TzufRougelike (LTTP): "Bug Catching Net": 1 jf-rogue (RL): "Slayer Blueprints" jf-rogue (RL): "Vault Runes" jf-rogue (RL): change `new_game_plus: new_game_plus` weight to 0 [force this to be near the end of the skill tree]